Digital1O1/Data_Structures/GeeksForGeeksDSA/DataStructures/Stacks/notes.md

       /*
          Class constuctor that initalizes values every time a new class object is made

          'Stack' is the dependent name that lets us refer to the current classs being defined.
-Using 'stack' as the dependent name in the constuctor let's us create an instance of the same type that's currently being defined so we cna create a new object that has the same properties/behaviors as the current object but in a different capacity
+Using 'stack' as the dependent name in the constuctor let's us create an instance of the same type that's currently being defined so we can create a new object that has the same properties/behaviors as the current object but in a different capacity

          Example : if we have an existing `Stack` object with capacity 5, we can create a new object with capacity 10 using the constructor `Stack(int capacity) : top(-1), capacity(capacity)`.
 This allows us to reuse the same code for creating and managing stacks, but with different capacities.